 Previously, I was a public policy scholar at the Woodrow Wilson Center in Washington, D.C., where I conducted research on global food security, resilience, and policies related to sustainable agriculture.
 I was also a senior fellow and journalist-in-residence at the National Socio-Environmental Synthesis Center at the University of Maryland.
 In 2018, the Rockefeller Foundation Bellagio Center awarded me a residency on the theme of science for development.
 I am a member of the Society of Environmental Journalists, the National Association of Science Writers, and the D.C.
 Science Writers Association.
 I graduated from Boston University and Simmons College in Boston.

 For over two decades, I’ve worked as a journalist, author, and editor.
 I continue to write about the environment, science and sustainability.
 As a journalist, my goals are to uncover a great story, be fearless about fact-finding, and tackle a complex subject with a keen reporter’s sense and a wordsmith’s use of language.
 One of my editors summed up my work this way: “She lays out a story without pretension yet isn’t afraid to send readers running for a dictionary on occasion.”

 My skills as a reporter and multimedia storyteller are broad.
 As a former newspaper reporter and features writer, I’m always interested in finding a great narrative and reporting features without cutting corners.

 When I’m not at my desk I’m outdoors.
 I’m a dedicated runner.
-Mountains inspire me, and my favorite vacations have been spent in the mountains of Colorado, the Wind River Range, and the Teton Mountains in Wyoming.
+Mountains inspire me, and my favorite vacations have been spent in the mountains of New Mexico, Colorado, and in the Wind River Range and Tetons in Wyoming.
 I’m an alumni of the National Outdoor Leadership School.
 I also love to ride my mountain bike and road bike.